seehiong/banana-levelup/README.md

 Each character reflects a specific age and user demographic with consistent artistic style and photorealistic 3D collectible figurine quality.
 The banana theme evolves from playful patches to sophisticated accessories, showing character progression.

-#### Banana Splash (Otter Pup)
+#### Banana Scout (Capybara)
-A playful otter pup in a life vest, joyfully juggling a banana while floating.
-Represents youthful curiosity.
+A curious and friendly capybara in a scout vest, holding a banana like a new discovery.
+Represents youthful curiosity and exploration.

 #### Sprout Mole (Gardener)
 A shy mole with a banana leaf sprouting from its head, holding a prized banana.
 Represents growth and discovery.